 - Turn the Instant Pot on and press the Sauté function key.

-- Add the oil, bacon, carrots, celery and onion to the pot and sauté for 3-4 minutes, until softened.
+- Once hot, add the oil, bacon, carrots, celery and onion to the pot and sauté for 3-4 minutes, until softened.

 - Add the rest of the ingredients, except for the cream, and stir through.
-Press the Keep Warm/Cancel button.
+Press the Keep Warm/Cancel button to stop the Sauteeing process.

-- Place and lock the lid and set the Instant Pot to Manual, HIGH pressure and adjust the time to 12 minutes.
-After 3 beeps, the Instant Pot will start building up the pressure and cooking will commence.
+- Place and lock the lid and set the Instant Pot to Manual/Pressure Cook, HIGH pressure and adjust the time to 12 minutes.
+After 3 beeps, the Instant Pot will start building up the pressure (will take 10 minutes) and cooking will commence.

-- Once the timer goes off, allow the Instant Pot to release the pressure naturally for 10 minutes.
-Then, use the quick release method to let off the rest of the steam (carefully move the sealing valve on the top to Venting).
-Don’t open the lid until the silver pressure button on the lid has popped back down and the Instant Pot is easy to open.
+- Once the timer goes off, allow the Instant Pot to release the pressure naturally for about 10 minutes.
+Then, use the quick release method to let off the rest of the steam (carefully move the steam release valve on the top to Venting).
+Don’t open the lid until the silver valve button on the lid has popped back down and the Instant Pot is easy to open.

 - To finish the soup, stir in the heavy cream and lemon juice and check for salt.